mccxiv/giffler/README.md

 ```

 ### FAQ
+- How to resize/crop/cut?
+Do that before using giffler, I like [HandBrake](https://handbrake.fr).

 - Isn't this just a wrapper around other tools?
 Yes.
 You could spend a day figuring out how to get everything working and which
-parameters to use, or just run `npm install -g giffler`.
+parameters are optimal, or just run `npm install -g giffler`.
 The choice is yours.

 ### Legal
 - © 2015 Andrea Stella